Cetis/hear/HEAR_1.1_Specification.md

 **identifier**: Alternatives recommended in this specification include the Unique Learner Number (ULN) and the Scottish Candidate Number (SCN).
-Namespace refinements for these identifiers are included in the HEAR XML schema.
 An internal identifier from an issuer, provider or awarding body can also be included.

 **dateOfBirth**: Note that this specification does not prescribe the